Types of acne scars and its treatment

 Dark Spots

 Discoloration left behind when a pimple has cleared is not a scar.
-Purple, red, or brown spots left behind by the zits often fade away with time.
+Purple, red, or brown spots left behind by the zits often fade with time.

 At-home treatments